IBM/BlueXolo/INSTALL.md

 host    all             all             ::1/128                 md5
 ```

-Start and enable postgresql
+Restart postgress to pick up the changes

 ```
+systemctl stop postgresql
 systemctl start postgresql
-systemctl enable postgresql
 ```

-Create a database for bluexolo
+Create a user and database for bluexolo

 ```
+# as root
+adduser my_user

+#change to postgress user to create bluexolo database
-su -i postgresql
+su -i -u postgresql
+psql

+CREATE DATABASE yourdbname;
+CREATE USER youruser WITH ENCRYPTED PASSWORD 'yourpass';
+GRANT ALL PRIVILEGES ON DATABASE yourdbname TO youruser;

 ```